How to Unblock a Shower Drain Without Chemicals

 - A rag or cloth

-Remove the shower drain cover if possible and use an e-brush or small toothbrush to get rid of dirt or hair from the edges of the drain.
-Make sure to wear rubber gloves, if needed.
+Clean the shower drain whenever possible.
+Use the small brush or toothbrush to get rid of dirt or hair from the drain’s edges.
+Wear rubber gloves if necessary.

-Pour one cup of baking soda down the drain, followed by one cup white vinegar.
-Then cover with a rag or cloth.
-Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t fizz over the top!
+Pour one cup of baking soda down the drain followed by a Cup of white vinegar.
+Make sure to cover with a rag or cloth.
+Cover the drain immediately with a clean cloth or a rag to ensure that the reaction doesn’t explode out of control!

 Step 4: Wait

-Take the cover off with care and flush it out with hot water.
-This should help clear any debris that remains and get your water flowing smoothly again.
+Remove the cover with care and flush with boiling water.
+This should clear all debris remaining and help ensure that your water is flowing freely.

 Method 2: Wire Hanger

-Straighten a wire hanger as straight as you can, but leave the other end of the hanger in its original shape.
+Straighten the wire hanger as far as you can while leaving one end of the hanger in its original shape.

-Create a small hook on the top of the wire that you have just straightened.
+Make a small hook at the top of the wire that you just straightened.

-Hook it into the drain and look to look for hair or debris.
-Pull out anything that comes up.
+Insert the hook into the drain and look for hair and debris.
+Take out whatever comes up.

 Method 3: Dry Vacuum Wet

-If you’re able to access a wet/dry vacuum the following method may be the best option for you.
+If you’re in possession of an air-tight vacuum the following method may be for you:

 Step 1: Set the Vacuum